I am amazed that you are so quickly deserting Him who called you by the grace of Christ, for a different gospel;Galatians 1:6(NASB)

 Paul does not pull his punches when he challenges the Galatian believers on their readiness to depart from the unchangeable truth of God's Word to a false gospel.
 He marvels at the rapidity with which they turned from the glorious gospel of God's grace: "By faith alone in Christ's finished work at Calvary," to a different gospel which was not an optional alternative, but a totally false gospel.
 This was a departure from the truth which was leading them back into bondage.
 "I am amazed," Paul admonishes them, "I am amazed that you are so quickly deserting Him Who called you by the grace of Christ - to a different gospel."

 The gospel of Christ centres on the Person and work of the incarnate Word of God, our Saviour, Jesus Christ Who gave Himself willingly to die on the Cross in our place.
-The death He died was accepted by the Father as FULL payment for our sins - payment for all our sins and payment for every sin so that whoever believes on HIM, will not perish but have everlasting life.
+The death He died was accepted by the Father as FULL payment for our sins - payment for every sin so that whoever believes on HIM, will not perish but have everlasting life.
 And we are to live by faith alone in Christ alone as well.

 Before the death, burial, and Resurrection of Jesus Christ, we were all condemned under the Law, but in Him we have died to the Law, by grace through faith in Him.
 Paul's condemnation of the legalisers in Galatia was a very stern warning to which we too should all pay careful heed, for if adherence to Jewish laws or any other form of eastern, western, or denominational legalism is an additional requirement for justification, sanctification, or glorification, it renders the Cross superfluous.
 If keeping the Law could make us right with God, then there was no need for the Lord Jesus Christ to die at Calvary.